8th Annual Symposium on the Role of Religion and Faith-Based Organizations in International Affairs

-Uniting Moral Influence and Governance to Eradicate the Systemic Injustices of Racism, Colonialism and Slavery
+Mobilizing Moral Influence and Governance to End the Systemic Injustices of Racism, the legacy of Colonialism and Slavery

 25 January 2022